Learn how to thaw turkey – 2 different ways! Includes a FREE printable turkey thawing chart to easily reference each holiday season.

 It’s that time of year to start thinking about your Thanksgiving turkey.
 If you’ve never cooked one before, you’re probably wondering what the turkey thawing time is.
 But have no fear, you’ll find all of the information you need to get started right here!

-When making a roasted turkey for your Thanksgiving menu, make sure you let it thaw in time before cooking!
+When making a roasted turkey or smoked turkey for your Thanksgiving menu, make sure you let it thaw in time before cooking!
 The last thing you want is to wake up on Thanksgiving morning with a rock hard frozen turkey.
 It happens to the best of us, but is definitely not ideal.

 Today I’m going to show you how to thaw a turkey two different ways (in the refrigerator or in water).
 The refrigerator method is easier, but takes longer.
 Thawing a turkey in water requires a bit more work, but is quicker.
 Each way works great, so it all depends on what works best for your schedule.